The New York Cardiological Society

-The New York Cardiological Society, a 501(c)(3) not-for-profit corporation*, thrives as the educational arm of the American College of Cardiology’s New York Chapter, assuming responsibility for the extensive educational programs offered by the New York State Chapter of the American College of Cardiology.
+The New York Cardiological Society, a 501(c)(3) not-for-profit corporation*, and, in conjunction with the American College of Cardiology’s New York Chapter, hosts an extensive number of educational programs each year.

 The organization puts on four major conferences each year: The Arvilla Berger Lecture, The Cardiovascular Team Symposium, The Annual Meeting & Scientific Session & The New York Cardiac Center Lecture.

 The Arvilla Berger Lecture – Usually held in March, the Arvilla Berger Lecture brings outstanding cardiovascular scientists to New York to share their knowledge and experience with colleagues.

 The Cardiovascular Team (CVT) Symposium – The Annual Cardiovascular Team Symposium is a unique academic event designed to enhance current knowledge about the etiology, prevention, intervention and management of cardiovascular disease for members of the cardiovascular team (CVT).

 The Annual Meeting & Scientific Session – The scientific session provides attendees with the opportunity to examine current topics in cardiovascular care with the goal of helping them provide the best care for patients.
 The target audience includes cardiologists, cardiothoracic surgeons, internists, family practitioners, gerontologists, oncologists, cardiac nurse practitioners, physician assistants, cardiology fellows in training (FITs) and all member of the cardiovascular team (CVT).

 The New York Cardiac Center Lecture – Designed for various members of the cardiovascular team, the Annual New York Cardiac Center Lecture traditionally invites prominent presenters to cover a particular specialty area related to cardiovascular health.

 Learn more about these events here.